KCL-BMEIS/OOP/week4A.md

   what order

-- to verify that your code works as expected, print out the pixel intensities for all time-points at a specific position, for example at index (30, 48)
+- to verify that your code works as expected, print out the pixel intensities for all time points at a specific position, for example at index (30, 48)

 .explain-bottom[
 Exercise: implement code to load the full data set using file globbing as described above